awslabs/amazon-sns-python-extended-client-lib/README.md

 )
 ```

+### Setting a custom S3 Key
 Publish Message Supports user defined S3 Key used to store objects in the specified Bucket.

-To use custom keys add the S3 key as a Message Attribute in the MessageAttributes argument with the MessageAttribute
+To use custom keys add the S3 key as a Message Attribute in the MessageAttributes argument with the MessageAttribute.

 **Key - "S3Key"**
 ```python